 We’ll soon work on behavioral experiments to test the accuracy of negative beliefs and predictions about group situations.
 These experiments involve designing real-life tests to gather evidence challenging your fearful beliefs.
 For example, you might test the belief that they will be judged negatively by others by engaging more and observing others’ reactions without the filter of your phobia.

 As CBT for social anxiety therapy progresses, the focus shifts toward relapse prevention and maintenance of gains.
-You’ll learn strategies for identifying and managing potential setbacks and ways to continue applying therapeutic techniques independently after therapy has ended.
+You’ll learn strategies for identifying and managing potential setbacks, as well as ways to continue applying therapeutic techniques independently after therapy has ended.

-Throughout the therapy process, you and I will collaborate closely, and I will provide support, guidance, and feedback as needed.
+Throughout the therapy process, you and I will work closely together, and I will provide support, guidance, and feedback as needed.
 The length and structure of therapy may vary depending on individual needs and preferences, but CBT for social phobia is often a shorter duration than other approaches.

 CBT for Social Anxiety Example